Amos47/2400/Chapter3/Ch03_Basics.md

 - An estimate as to how much work the story requires to implement;
 - Acceptance criteria that will help us know when it has been implemented correctly.”

+Let's interject here in the Scrum process and backtrack to the origin of the requirements that are being coded by the Scrum teams.
+What are these things that are being prioritised?
+They are *user requirements* (UR) and are the result of an intense exercise to elicit exactly what the system is meant to accomplish.
+Designers, architects and programmers need at least a general idea of what the system is meant to do, even if the exact details will emerge through an Agile process of discovery.
+Unlike an ancient explorer who just *kept heading west* to see what they could find, our modern-day explorers need a good compass heading.
+We need to know exactly where we are meant to end up, even if the exact route is unknown.
+Such is the goal of user requirement discovery.

+The process is not exactly set in stone and can itself proceed along a path of discovery, but in the end, certain things must have been documented and agreed upon.
+They are the *Business Requirements* often shortened to BR# where # refers to a sequential number that can later be referenced when particular *Functional Requirements* (FR) are listed.
+Each FR must map back to a BR.
+The FR are the top-level things that the system must allow and accomplish.
+In our auction system, there are certain things that absolutely need to be accomplished.
+Examples are:

+- BR1: Professors must be able to log into the system
+- BR2: Students must be able to log into the system
+- BR3: Students must be able to buy products
+- BR4: Sales of products must be recorded along with other contextual variables
+- BR5: The system must be able to decide who gets bonus marks and who doesn't
+- BRn ...

+There are many others.

+There needs to be a comprehensive list of such requirements.
+Note that *how* those things would be accomplished or *what* the interface would look like are not a priority at this stage.
+These are simply the highest level requirements possible.
+After assumptions such as "students must have a wi-fi enabled device", and "the classroom must allow wi-fi authentication" and "the internet must be available."
+Such things are often assumed, but can be stated in an even higher-level document, or as the very highest level precursors to a successful system in the requirements document.
+Sometimes, such high-level requirements are labelled *System Assumptions* (SA) and are listed and numbered in the same way as BRs.
+We are talking about *solution features* here.

+Once all RAs and BRs are listed, the Scrum team *Product Owner* has the responsibility to prioritise the requirements.
+Let's refresh some of the PO's responsibilities.
+The Product Owner:

+- Represents the customers
+- Owns the product backlog
+- **Orders (prioritizes) the items in the product backlog**
+- **Creates acceptance criteria for the backlog items**

+I've added the **bold** where the requirements document directly affects the roles of the Scrum teams.
+So what does that look like?
+Figure TM shows a mock-up of a *Use Case* in a *Requirements Document* that a Scrum team might use to help prioritise, create the system and remain accountable.
+There could be literally hundreds (or even thousands depending on the size of the system) or these to prioritise in the Scrum:

 A second artifact is the *Sprint Backlog*.
 The authors write:

 >“The sprint backlog is the team’s to-do list for the sprint.
 Unlike the product backlog, it has a finite life-span: the length of the current sprint.
 It includes: all the stories that the team has committed to delivering this sprint and their associated tasks.
 Stories are deliverables, and can be thought of as units of value.  [...]
 Each story will normally require many tasks.”